Making seamless secure public Wi-Fi across the Atlantic a reality.

 “With unprecedented cooperation, we have developed the world’s largest municipal deployment of Passpoint technology that is open to the public and available to anyone with a supported device,” added Flavio Aggio, Chief Technology Officer for the Department of Technology of the City and County of San Francisco.
 “With this network in place, we expect more and more peering with other network and authentication providers which will allow us to realise our collective vision for global Wi-Fi roaming.”

-“With Passpoint roaming enabled on San Jose’s WickedlyFastWi-Fi network, we are now in a position leverage our Wi-Fi infrastructure to promote San Jose as a destination with the potential of a highly customised user experience,” noted Vijay Sammeta, Chief Information Officer for the City of San Jose.
+“With Passpoint roaming enabled on San Jose’s WickedlyFastWi-Fi network, we are now in a position to leverage our Wi-Fi infrastructure to promote San Jose as a destination with the potential of a highly customised user experience,” noted Vijay Sammeta, Chief Information Officer for the City of San Jose.
 “We are excited to form partnerships with forward-thinking organisations dedicated to this shared vision.”

-Previously, to connect to a Wi-Fi hotspot, users in any of these locations had to perform the task of manually selecting from a number of Wi-Fi networks.
+Previously, to connect to a Wi-Fi hotspot, users in any of these locations had to perform the task of manually selecting from several Wi-Fi networks.
 Using Passpoint information advertised by Smart Wi-Fi infrastructure tells devices how to automatically connect to the Wi-Fi network if they possess a credential accepted at that hotspot.
 The credential itself is a SIM card, a security certificate, or a username and password that is agreed and accepted for authenticating users on their networks.

 Passpoint-capable devices automatically and securely join a Wi-Fi Passpoint service whenever the user enters the service area and this also enables seamless roaming between Wi-Fi networks that share roaming agreements.